Gitart/Gitart/README.md

 ![image](https://user-images.githubusercontent.com/3950155/196386771-8222ca67-0d04-474f-8ff2-12ae983f9f44.png)

 Hi, I’m **Arthur Savage**
+I am a Full Stack Developer with 23+ years of experience in developing enterprise applications software.
 I create integration systems, CRM, ERP and a useful corporate business system.
 I am interested in the program, the algorithm, the order in the data
 I study English and new technologies